Level3-REST/site/doc/profiles/form.md

 A Form is a hypermedia control that provides a form for the client to fill in and then accepts that form back in a `POST` request.
 Anyone who has ever filled out and submitted a paper form in the real world already knows how the Form profile works.
 The basic concept with Form is to `GET` the representation, fill it in, and `POST` it back.

 HTML has had `<form>` controls since the beginning, and they have proven useful for capturing information and state from users in many applications.
-Over time, HTML forms have added valuable capabilities for client-side field validation and semantic field presentations like "password" and "email."
+Over time, HTML forms have added valuable capabilities for client-side field validation and semantic field presentations like `password` and `email`.
 In a similar spirit, Level 3 forms can supply client-oriented schemas to assist the client in creating user presentations and valid form payloads.

 Forms often create new resources, but can also be used to direct a client to a pre-existing resource that matches the submitted form's content.
 A Form resource can also represent an API command that changes the system state.